MakeSchool-Tutorials/MakeSchoolNotes-Swift3-V2/P10-Deleting-Notes/content.md

         }
     }

-1. By implementing `tableView(_:commitEditingStyle:forRowAtIndexPath:)`, we enable the table view to have additional editing modes, one of which is that the cells display the delete option when a user swipes right.
+1. By implementing `tableView(_:commitEditingStyle:forRowAt indexPath:)`, we enable the table view to have additional editing modes, one of which is that the cells display the delete option when a user swipes right.
 The other mode is an insert mode, but that won't appear without additional configuration.

 2. We check to see if the `editingStyle` is the `.delete` one - there's also an `.insert` one.
 We wouldn't want to accidentally delete a user's notes when they intended to insert a new one!